dariofad/dariofad.github.io/_posts/2021-02-28-A_simple_way_to_collaborate_with_Python_developers_that_do_not_use_Emacs.md

 ---
 layout: post
 title: "A simple way to collaborate with Python developers that do not use Emacs"
+tags: emacs vscode python development
+excerpt: "In this post I'll share some tips to make it easier to setup a (Unix-based) Python development environment for Emacs and VSCode users."
 ---

 The more you use Emacs, the more you feel uncomfortable when you have